-Insulation is vital in keeping your home cool in summer and warm in winter.
+Insulation is vital in keeping your home cool in the summer and warm in the winter seasons.
 A home that has been well insulated is at least 7 degrees cooler in summer and 10 degrees warmer in winter.

-How Insulations Work and the Types of Insulation
+How insulations work and the types of insulation

 Bulk insulation works by trapping pockets of still air within the structure of the insulation material.
 This trapped air provides a barrier to heat flow.